Scraxtastic/DiscordRichPresence/README.md

 Open the autostart folder.
 For that press `Win+R` and type in `shell:startup`, confirm with `Enter`.
 Click on `New` and add a `shortcut`.
 Insert the path of the `startDiscordStatusForever.bat` file.
 The PC should start the software automagically, as soon as your PC starts.

+## Have fun using the discord RPC tool :D